tracyreuter/timelycare-forecasting/README.md

-# code and output for TimelyCare data scientist assessment
+# TimelyCare technical assessment

+Thank you for your consideration.